zikasak/ReadOnlyBot/README.md

 >/setwelcomemessage \<welcomeMessage>

 set message which will be sended to chat when new member enter to chat.
 Use {$name} to set where user first name will be stand in message.
 Welcome message will be deleted (if bot have rights to do it) in 30 seconds.

+>/ban \<reason>

+ban user in this chat.
+Ban reason will be saved to the database.

 **NOTE:** all commands except declared and /getcommands available only to admins or creator.
 Also all commands with bot and declared commands will be deleted.